EditB/100-days-of-code/r1-log.md

 ## R1D68 - 7/3/18
 - Continued with Ruby on Rails.
 The form now saves to the db.
 Still need to implement the form it will redirect after the save though.
 - Added a HelloWorld project with Delphi

+## R1D69 - 8/3/18
+- Continued with Ruby on Rails app.
+- Also went to a Laravel meetup to see how a Laravel app is "glued" together.